Event-Structures/event-struct/README.md

 Based on: https://github.com/amahboubi/lia4mathcomp

 ### `inhtype.v`
-Interface for inhabited type
+Interface for inhabited type.

 ### `wftype.v`
-Interface for types with well-founded order
+Interface for types with well-founded order.

 ### `ident.v`
 Interface for types that can be used as identifiers.